pcubillos/bibmanager/docs/api.rst

     :param words: List of words or callable that returns a list of words.
     :param ignore_case: If True, case-insensitive completion.
-    :param meta_dict: Optional dict mapping words to their meta-information.
+    :param meta_dict: Optional dict mapping words to their meta-text.
+(This should map strings to strings or formatted text.)
     :param WORD: When True, use WORD characters.
     :param sentence: When True, don't complete by comparing the word before the cursor, but by comparing all the text before the cursor.
 In this case,